nikkilr88/egghead-asciicasts/introduction-to-reactive-programming/lessons/rxjs-an-overview-of-rxjs-reactive-concepts.md

 Let's zoom out a bit and see what we accomplished.
 The first thing that you notice from this code, it basically only has `var` declarations and `function` definitions.
 It's a fully declarative code.

 Apart from, of course, the subscribes here at the bottom.
 These look somewhat familiar.
 They are not that much different from document.addEventListener.
 Giving a custom event such as `'suggestion1'`, and a call back.
-This
+This:

 ```javascript
 document.addEventListener('suggestion1', user =>{